-As is tradition here on EJ, this is my end of year post, or two posts in this case, recapping the year that was and my plans for the year coming up.
+As is tradition here on my blog, this is my end of year post, or two posts in this case, recapping the year that was and my plans for the year coming up.

 Yesterday I read over the article I wrote at the end of 2010 – My Big Plans For 2011.
 Things didn’t go exactly according to plan – they rarely do – but 2011 was particularly challenging.
 Life has a habit of blindsiding you, but I have to say that 2011 in particular was one that I really did not see coming.